nicklockwood/Consumer/README.md

 }
 ```

-If we now change our code to use this `MyLabel` enum instead of `String`, we avoid error prone copying and pasting of string literals and we eliminate the need for the `default:` clause in the transform function, since Swift can now determine statically that `integer` is the only possible value.
+If we now change our code to use this `MyLabel` enum instead of `String`, we avoid error-prone copying and pasting of string literals and we eliminate the need for the `default:` clause in the transform function, since Swift can now determine statically that `integer` is the only possible value.
 The other nice benefit is that if we add other label types in future, the compiler will warn us if we forget to implement transforms for them.

 The complete, updated code for the integer consumer is shown below: